plone/volto/docs/source/design-principles/index.md

 take the blame on it.

 In Volto we have a blank page in front of us.
 Let's work to keep it clean and shiny.

+## Customization and extensibility

+Volto should ensure customization every core component via "component shadowing", whenever it is possible.

+Extensibility should also be a requirement on Volto core and in every new added feature, whenever it applies.
+Volto have to ensure that it can be "pluggable" and provide enough "insertion points" providing addons a way to extend or enhance the core features.
+However, Volto core should not be at the service of the add-ons, nor compromise any of the other manifesto points because of it.

 ## Volto UI/UX is Pastanaga UI